Widely applicable information criterion

-In statistics, the Widely Applicable Information Criterion (WAIC), also known as Watanabe–Akaike information criterion, is the generalized version of the Akaike information criterion (AIC) onto singular statistical models.
+In statistical science, the widely applicable information criterion (WAIC), also known as the Watanabe–Akaike information criterion, is the generalized version of the Akaike information criterion (AIC) onto singular statistical models.
 It is used as measure of how well the model will predict data it wasn't trained on.
 It is asymptotically equivalent to cross-validation loss.
 Lower values of WAIC correspond to better performance.

 If we take log pointwise predictive density: